 Values.

 Personally and professionally, individually and collectively, we show our values whether or not we acknowledge it.
-Recently, three very different bloggers wrote about values, and an article in a professional journal pointed to its importance.
+Several years ago, three very different bloggers wrote about values, and an article in a professional journal pointed to its importance.

 Chusill emphasized that staying constantly aware of our personal values keeps us off the slippery slope of doing unethical things.
 No one enters the workplace straight from school and says, “I’m going to cheat people, and skim funds, and cover up mistakes.”
 But one time you’re short; you “borrow” from a client’s funds and pay it back from profits.
 It doesn’t backfire, so you do it again.
 Each time it becomes easier.
 Yet if someone asked you if it was okay to steal, you’d say no. Really?
 Your actions say differently.